IBN Announces Latest Episode o - GuruFocus.com

 The Bell2Bell Podcast delivers informative updates and exclusive interviews with executives operating in fast-moving industries.
-Bell2Bell’s latest podcast features Pat Ryan, Chairman and CEO of Ucore Rare Metals Inc. (TSX.V: UCU) (OTCQX: UURAF), a critical metals separation technology company executing an ESG-centered plan toward establishing a comprehensive North American critical metals supply chain.
+Bell2Bell’s latest podcast features an update from Chase Edgelow, Co-Founder and CEO of EverGen Infrastructure Corp.
+(TSX.V: EVGN) (OTCQX: EVGIF), Canada’s renewable natural gas infrastructure platform.

-To begin the interview, Ryan discussed the rising demand for critical metals and provided insight into how Ucore is working to limit Western reliance on Chinese supply chains.
+To begin the interview, Edgelow provided a refresher on the company’s business model and operating markets.

-“Ucore Rare Metals is involved with critical metals separation technology.
-A lot of new 21st century tech – from wind energy to electric vehicles – is driven by critical metals,” Ryan said.
-“These critical metals are the things that make the batteries work – metals like lithium, cobalt and nickel – or electric vehicle motor components… made with rare earth elements and oxides… China has actually cornered the market on a lot of these materials, particularly rare earth elements and some of the battery metals.
-As you look at the global landscape, you’ve got to figure out ways to feed the North American and European opportunities… Ucore is focused on putting the hammer right on the nail in the mid-market of critical metal processing and refining.”
+“EverGen is a renewable natural gas infrastructure platform.
+We develop, own and operate renewable natural gas facilities – facilities that take organic waste on the frontend, capture the methane that is produced as the waste decomposes and sell that methane as a form of green energy into local gas utilities, providing them significant carbon-negative fuel,” Edgelow said.
+“That’s what’s really exciting.
+We operate at the crux of two sustainable drivers in the North American market – a reduction of waste that creates harmful emissions and providing a source of green energy.”

 To hear the episode and subscribe for future podcasts, visit https://podcast.bell2bell.com.